 Google goes on to mention that it will usually crawl the URL within one day, during which time it will consider it for the index.
 Google will evaluate these URLs just as they would any other URL they come across, no special privileges for this type of submission.

 Steps for Submitting a URL Through Fetch as Googlebot Method

 Google has limited the amount of URL submission though this method to 50 per week.
-Furthermore, you can only submit 10 URL and pages being linked to from the URL considerations per week.
-They also state that this is for content only, images and videos should be submitted through sitemaps as usual.
+Furthermore, you can only submit 10 URLs and pages being linked to from the URL considerations per week.
+They also state that this is for content only; images and videos should be submitted through sitemaps as usual.

-As an added bonus to this new feature, Google has updated the “Add your URL to Google” form.
+As a bonus to this new feature, Google has updated the “Add your URL to Google” form.
 It’s now the Crawl URL form.

-As many SEO experts know, sometimes the toughest part of our work is getting Google to notice all the great pages we make.
+As many SEO experts know, sometimes, the most challenging part of our work is getting Google to notice all the great pages we make.
 These new options for submitting URLs are a welcomed addition.